Capstone Wealth Partners

 Making Decisions

 May 1st is “decision day.”
 Prior to that, your student will have received acceptance letters and financial aid award notices.
 These two documents often come separately.
-You find out you were accepted way before you find out how much it will cost!
+You find out you were accepted before you find out how much it will cost!

 The financial aid award notices are not always straightforward and easy to understand.
 (A pet peeve of ours!)
 Take some time to understand how much is free money that you don’t have to pay back and how much of the offer is loans and work-study.
 Also, consider whether or not to appeal an aid award offer.
 Successfully appealing an aid award requires some additional thought and planning.
+Can you appeal your financial aid?
+Yes, there are two broad categories that could warrant an appeal, exceptional merit/multiple offers and special or unusual circumstances.
+Here is a quick guide to the appeal process.

 Before committing to any school, be sure both you and your child understand how much college will cost for all four years.
 Your student needs to understand what a student loan monthly payment will look like after graduating.
 What are the terms of a loan?
 How does that work?
 Now is a good time to talk about budgeting.